viamrobotics/docs/docs/use-cases/sensor-data.md

 Once you have synced that data, you can query it using {{< glossary_tooltip term_id="sql" text="SQL" >}} or {{< glossary_tooltip term_id="mql" text="MQL" >}} to obtain actionable insights.

 For example, you might configure data capture for several sensors on your machine, or across sensors on multiple machines, to report the ambient operating temperature.
-You can then run queries against that data to search for outliers or edge cases, to analyze how the ambient temperature affects your robots' operation.
+You can then run queries against that data to search for outliers or edge cases, to analyze how the ambient temperature affects your machines' operation.

 <table>
   <tr>